(No ratings)

 In cases where hydrocephalus is caused by a blockage, a procedure called endoscopic third ventriculostomy, or ETV, may be performed.
 During this procedure, a surgeon makes a dime-sized hole in the skull and uses a thin tube with a camera on the end (called an endoscope) to see inside the brain.
 The surgeon punctures a hole in the floor of the third ventricle, a fluid-filled space within the brain.
 The hole provides an opening for cerebrospinal fluid to flow around the blockage, normalizing pressure.
 The entire procedure usually takes less than an hour and patients can often go home the following day.
 ETV can provide a permanent and safe alternative to a shunt, but it is only useful for patients whose hydrocephalus is caused by a blockage.

 Dr. Andrew Reisner, MD graduated from University of the Witwatersrand, Johannesburg.
 He completed residency at Emory University Affiliated Hospitals.
-He is certified by the American Board of Neurological Surgery, American Board of Pediatric Neurological Surgery and has a state license in Georgia.
+He is certified by the American Board of Neurological Surgery and has a state license in Georgia.

 Medical School: University of the Witwatersrand, Johannesburg